-Setting Action

-Analyzer Script Input If you enter JavaScript code into the Execution Analyzer window 'Input' field, this code will be injected into the Simulation and executed before the Simulation starts.
+Setting Action Analyzer Script Input If you enter JavaScript code into the Execution Analyzer window 'Input' field, this code will be injected into the Simulation and executed before the Simulation starts.
 This is useful for establishing COM variables, global counters, functions and other initialization.
-Platform: UML Basic Options: Evaluate Guards and Effects using JavaScript

-Evaluate Guards and Effects using JavaScript

-Input

-sim.n=1;

-Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
+Platform: UML Basic Options: Platform: UML Basic Input In Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
 As Enterprise Architect evaluates possible paths forward at each node in a Simulation, it tests the Guards on outgoing transitions and control flows and will only move forward if there is a single true path to follow - otherwise the Simulation is considered 'blocked' and manual intervention is required.
-You must use the '==' operator to test for equality.
+You influence the Simulation based on external data, or potentially change data or behavior in the external world based on the current Simulation state (for example, update a mechanical model or software Simulation external to Enterprise Architect).
+The syntax for creating COM objects is shown here: